-To sum up resort casual clothing, it's comfort meets classy.
+To sum up resort casual dress code, it's comfort meets classy.
 Some resorts will have specific details about their dress code, while others will have a general unspoken rule about what works and what doesn't.
 Consider your options as you plan for your next beach adventure.
 Where are you going and what activities will you have on your agenda?
 This makes a difference in what ends up in your suitcase and what can be left behind.
 You might even find that the dress code calls for resort elegant attire at certain times or in certain parts of the resort.
 Let's explain all there is to know about a resort casual dress code so you can be prepared for your next vacation.

-When to Wear Resort Casual Attire
+When To Wear Resort Casual Attire

 Resort attire is best suited for beachfront properties where most of your days will be spent by the pool or on the beach, but with shopping and dining close by.
 It also applies if you're on a cruise or in a destination with tropical weather where you want to stay cool but still be respectful of the culture.
 Comfort is key, but some areas call for a more conservative dress than others.
 That’s why it’s important to be mindful of what you’ll be doing and where you’ll be so you can dress appropriately and comfortably.

-Resort Casual for the Pool, Beach, and Spa
+#1 Resort Casual for the Pool, Beach, and Spa

 When relaxing by the pool or getting ready for a pampering treatment, you need little else than your bathing suit, beach sandals, and a colorful cover up to take you through the day.
 This makes sense for the location and activity since you'll be spending most of your time in the water, sunning on the sand, or setting in for a massage.
 No need to worry about covering up or being conservative as it’s a relaxed beach setting, so you can bring out that new swimsuit and get your tan on!